 First recorded by Billy Joe Royal (US #52 1967).

 Hit versions by Deep Purple (US #4/UK #58/CAN #2 1968), Kula Shaker (US #19/UK #2 1997).

 From the wiki: “‘Hush’ was written by Joe South (‘Games People Play’) for singer Billy Joe Royal (‘Down in the Boondocks’, also written by South; ‘Cherry Hill Park’), and first recorded by Royal in 1967 and charting modestly in the Billboard Hot 100.
 British singer Kris Ife covered ‘Hush’ in 1967 in the UK market.
 It was this version that inspired Deep Purple’s 1968 hit cover, recorded for their 1968 debut album Shades of Deep Purple.
 The track became the group’s first hit single peaking at #4 on the Billboard Hot 100 and at #2 on the Canadian singles chart.
 ‘Hush’ is one of four songs originally recorded by Deep Purple with vocals sung by Rod Evans before Ian Gillan later performed the group’s vocal leads.”

 First recorded by Lee Hazelwood & Suzi Jane Hokom (1966).

 From the wiki: “‘Summer Wine’ was written by Lee Hazlewood.
-It was originally sung in 1966 by Hazelwood and Suzi Jane Hokom, but it was made famous by Nancy Sinatra and Lee Hazlewood in 1967; the first of Sinatra and Hazlewood’s string of popular duets.
-The song has since been covered by the likes of Demis Roussos, Bono of U2 with The Corrs, and others.”
+It was originally sung in 1966 by Hazelwood and Suzi Jane Hokom, but it was made famous in 1967 by Hazelwood in duet with Nancy Sinatra, the first of a string of popular duets by Hazelwood and Sinatra.
+The song has since been covered by the likes of Demis Roussos with Nancy Boyd, Bono of U2 with The Corrs, and others.